scintilla0/jquery.maxlength/README.md

 *	Change NumberUtil() to an extended object of jQuery: $.NumberUtil.

 #### 1.5.6 (2023-05-21)
-*	Remove unused exports of the internal util.
+*	Remove unused exports of the internal utils.

 #### 1.5.5 (2023-05-20)
 *	NumberUtil().quotient() miscalculation fixed.